 About the Editor

-Zoe Davis is a long-form editor, writer and edit consultant whose work spans a wide range of genres, including observational, wildlife, arts, science and technology, crime & justice, factual, sports and archive.
-She's drawn to projects that challenge audiences to see the world in new and unexpected ways.
+Zoe Davis is a long-form editor, writer and edit consultant whose work spans a wide range of genres, including observational, investigative, wildlife, arts, science and technology, crime & justice, factual, sports and archive.
+She's drawn to intimate access, character-driven stories that challenge audiences to see people and communities in new and unexpected ways.
 Every film Zoe edits is a commitment - she brings experience, expertise, and deep motivation to each project.

-Career highlights include editing Limitless with Chris Hemsworth (Disney+), a six-part series by Darren Aronofsky, which won the ASE Ellie Award for Best Editing in 2023 and the Realscreen Award for Best Non-Fiction Science & Technology Series in 2024.
-Zoe also worked alongside legendary editor Walter Murch on the multi-award-winning feature docudrama COUP 53, as well as Extraordinary Rituals and The Parkinson’s Drug Trial for BBC Two - both winners of prestigious awards, including the Grierson Award and RTS Award for Best Science Documentary.
-In 2020, she edited Alien Worlds, a Netflix Original series that won an Emmy Award in 2021 and ranked in the platform’s top ten most-streamed shows in its debut week.
+Career highlights include working alongside legendary editor Walter Murch on the multi-award-winning feature docudrama COUP 53; editing Limitless with Chris Hemsworth (Disney+), a six-part series by Darren Aronofsky that won the ASE Ellie Award for Best Editing in 2023 and the Realscreen Award for Best Non-Fiction Science & Technology Series in 2024; and Alien Worlds, a Netflix Original series that won an Emmy Award in 2021 and ranked in the platform’s top ten most-streamed shows in its debut week.
+She has also won a Grierson and RTS Award for Best Documentary for The Parkinson’s Drug Trial for BBC Two.